-When you've finished this CLEP College Composition test prep course and taken the final exam, you'll have a solid understanding of the following objectives.
-These objectives align with the concepts you'll see on the CLEP exam.
+When you've finished this CLEP College Composition test prep course and taken the final exam, you'll have a solid understanding of all of the concepts addressed on this exam.
+Once you complete this course, you should be able to:

-- Practice correcting sentence fragments, run-on sentences, subject-verb agreement errors, verb tense agreement errors and dangling modifiers.
+- Understand how to edit sentence fragments, run-on sentences, subject-verb agreement errors, verb tense agreement errors and dangling modifiers

-- Examine the proper use of active and passive voice, phrasal verbs and idioms.
+- Examine the use of active and passive voice

-- Learn to write clear sentences and avoid faulty comparisons or mixed structure sentences.
+- Write clear sentences and avoid faulty comparisons or mixed structure sentences

-- Find out how to organize an essay with a good thesis statement, strong topic sentences and effective transitions.
+- Organize an essay with a good thesis statement, strong topic sentences and effective transitions

-- Learn how to use MLA, Chicago and APA formatting styles to cite your sources.
+- Apply MLA, Chicago and APA formatting styles to cite your sources

-- Explore strategies for developing your writing skills and peruse tips for editing your work.
+- Utilize strategies for developing your writing skills and tips for editing your work

-- Learn how to determine your essay's audience and anticipate opposing views to your argument.
+- Determine your essay's audience and anticipate opposing views to your argument

 CLEP College Composition Exam Information